NFL Super Bowl 2024 Guide: When is it, how to watch, half-time show and latest odds

 Who will play in Super Bowl 2024?

-A total of 14 teams have qualified for the playoffs, with the top two seeds in the AFC and the NFC (the two NFL conferences) receiving a bye in the first round of the playoffs.
+A total of 14 teams qualified for the play-offs, with the top two seeds in the AFC and the NFC (the two NFL conferences) receiving a bye in the first round of the play-offs.

 AFC seedings